 The emirate had learned its lesson.
 By March 2007, when another government-owned firm, Dubai Aerospace Enterprises, acquired a pair of aviation companies with operations at U.S. airports, Dubai already had in place a sophisticated lobbying operation that contacted some of the harshest critics of the ports deal to gain their support.
 Dubais government relied on three firms to burnish its image: DLA Piper focused on pushing political interests, the Mark Saylor Company focused on crisis communications and Levick Strategic Communications handled press outreach and public relations campaigns.

 According to 2008 FARA filings, the Dubai government paid more than $4.6 million in fees to the three firms.
 Dubai Aerospace completed its acquisition in July 2007 without protest from Congress.

 The countrys public relations campaign continued in 2008.
 Lobbyists promoted such initiatives as Dubai Cares, to help educate children in developing countries.
 They fielded questions about the ruling familys alleged abuse of jockeys in camel racing, and about Dubais sovereign wealth funds.
 The firms lobbyists met with dozens of congressional staffers.
-They pitched U.S. media on stories such as economic development, Dubais transit system and a Star Wars theme park.
+They pitched U.S. media on stories such as economic development, Dubais transit system and Outdoor Attractions with a Star Wars theme park.